lrpsantiago/fsess/README.md

 10. After closing the pop-up, click on "OK" on the Editor;
 11. Setup the arguments to the Programmable Block on your car's hotbar, so you can execute commands for your cockpit, then you're ready to race.

-**Note: After setting this up, your grid name will change to the standardized name "DRIVER_NUMBER-DRIVER_NAME", e.g.: "21-Cratera".**
+**Note: After setting this up, your grid name will change to the standardized name "LEAGUE #DRIVER_NUMBER-DRIVER_NAME", e.g.: "F1 #21-Cratera".**

 ## Arguments
 Here's a list of all arguments supported by the current script:
 - LMT     => Toggle Pit Limiter
 - LMT_ON  => Activate Pit Limiter
 - LMT_OFF => Deactivate Pit Limiter
-- DRS     => Toggle Drag Reduction System (DRS)
+- DRS     => Toggle Drag Reduction System (DRS), supported by FSE1 cars only.
 - ERS     => Toggle Energy Recovery System (ERS)
 - SOFT    => Switch to Soft Tires
 - MEDIUM  => Switch to Medium Tires